Merci-chao/userChrome.js/README.md

 - Fix layout problem when UI density is `Touch`.

 Version 2.5.1
-- Fix a bug that can't drop non-tab things onto tabs bar since the previous version.
+- Fix a bug that can't drop non-tab things onto Tabs Bar since the previous version.

 Version 2.5
 - Improve the experience of dragging non-adjacent tabs.